vottini/jsonbp/docs/schema.md

 Optional fields, when present, must obey the type defined for them.

 Nodes can also be extended.
 That is, you can create a new node based on a previously defined one.
 It'll inherit all the fields defined in its parent or that the parent itself inherited.
-It's not possible, however, to "redefine" fields using the same field name in child nodes that are already present in any of their parents, an error will be thrown if you attempt to do that.
+It's not possible, however, to "redefine" fields using the same field name in child nodes that are already present in any of their parents, an error will happen during schema parsing if you inadvertently do that.
 The syntax is as follows:

 ```
 node <child node name> extends <parent node name> {